Nonallergic rhinopathy

 Exams and Tests

 You will also be asked about your home and work environment.
-The provider may look inside your nose to check if the tissues lining your nose are swollen due to inflamed blood vessels.
+Your provider may look inside your nose to check if the tissues lining your nose are swollen due to inflamed blood vessels.

-A skin test may be done to rule out allergies as a cause of your symptoms.
+A skin test may be done to check for specific allergies as a cause of your symptoms.

 If your provider determines you can't have skin testing, special blood tests may help with the diagnosis.
-These tests, known as IgE allergen tests (ImmunoCAP; used to be called RAST), can measure the levels of allergy-related substances.
+These tests, known as IgE allergen tests, can measure the levels of allergy-related substances.
+They also measure total IgE levels, which correlate to allergy or lack of allergy.
 A complete blood count (CBC) test can measure eosinophils (allergy-type white blood cells) to get a total eosinophil count.
 This may also help diagnose allergies.

 Treatment